 Being aware of this will help you identify relevant strategies to brighten up gloomy days and lighten your daily routine.
 Here are a few strategies:

-• Dealing with the lack of light: there’s nothing like a walk outside to air out the brain and compensate for the lack of sunlight.
+There’s nothing like a walk outside to air out the brain and compensate for the lack of sunlight.
 If possible, set up your worktable near a window to take advantage of the natural light.

-• Get active: the less you move, the more you forget how good it feels to move!
+The less you move, the more you forget how good it feels to move!
 Don’t feel that you have to run a marathon, just put on your shoes, skates, skis or snowshoes and get outside to stretch your arms and legs.

-• Transform your day: get out of your usual routine for a day or take a break from the screen to do something new.
+Get out of your usual routine for a day or take a break from the screen to do something new.
 This will break the boredom and stimulate your brain in a new way: novelty has a way of giving you the boost you need to get through a difficult period.

 References